Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Numerical examples

-We refer to \eqref{general-lp} as the full problem and to \eqref{sparpb} as the sparse problem.
+We refer to \eqref{general-lp} as the dense problem and to \eqref{sparpb} as the sparse problem.
 For both problems, we consider instances with and without additional Stokes constraints.
-Note that for the bicylinder example of Section \ref{bicylinder} the optimal value for both the full and the sparse problem is
+Note that for the bicylinder example of Section \ref{bicylinder} the optimal value for both the dense and the sparse problem is

 since adding Stokes constraints does not change the optimal value.

 We solve the SDP relaxations with Mosek on a standard laptop, for various relaxation orders and we report the bounds and the computation times in Table \ref{tab:ex1}.